Park Improvements That Won’t Break Your Community’s Budget

 3. Spark Creative Play

-It is easy to encourage creative play in your park — all it takes is a little imagination.
+It is easy to encourage creative play in your park — all it takes is a little imagination and thinking outside the box.
 Make your park’s playground conducive to imaginative play by building a small stage for children to play pretend and perform on.
 Another way to get kids’ creative juices flowing is to put an outdoor chalkboard in your play space for giant tic-tac-toe games, Pictionary, or doodling.

 4. Light It Up